github/training-kit/style-guide/intro.md

 {% include toc %}

-# We're glad you're here!
+# Welcome!

 This is a style guide for writing :sparkles: training content for GitHub's [On Demand Training Platform]({{ site.baseurl }}/).
-This guides makes some assumptions about you and what you're trying to do:
+This guide makes some assumptions about you and what you're trying to do:

 1. You've gone through at least one of the available training courses.
 1. You want to contribute.